 Units#

 In SAMSON, physical quantities are strongly typed.
-All physical quantities have associated Units.
+Every physical quantity has associated Units.

 Note